Chris Kluwe

-Christopher James Kluwe (/ˈkluːi/ KLOO-ee; born December 24, 1981) is an American writer, social activist and former professional football player who was a punter in the National Football League (NFL).
+Christopher James Kluwe (/ˈkluːi/ KLOO-ee; born December 24, 1981) is an American writer, social activist, politician, and former professional football player who was a punter in the National Football League (NFL).
 He played college football for the UCLA Bruins before signing with the Seattle Seahawks as an undrafted free agent in 2005.
 He played in the NFL for the Seahawks, Minnesota Vikings, and Oakland Raiders.

 Kluwe is widely known for his eight seasons with the Minnesota Vikings, where he set eight individual team records.
-During this period, Kluwe became an outspoken advocate on social issues, including same sex marriage and gay rights, which ultimately led to tension between Kluwe and coaching staff.
+During this period, he became an outspoken advocate on social issues, including same-sex marriage and gay rights, which ultimately led to tension between Kluwe and coaching staff.

 Kluwe was released by the Vikings after the 2012 season, signed with the Oakland Raiders prior to the 2013 season, and was subsequently released.
-Kluwe was unable to find another NFL team with which to sign and retired from professional football in 2013.
-Following his departure from football, he has pursued a writing career and was a humor columnist for the sports website Deadspin.
+He was unable to sign with another NFL team, which he attributed to his criticism of homophobia and misogyny in the NFL.
+He retired from professional football in 2013.
+Following his departure from football, Kluwe has pursued a writing career and was a humor columnist for the sports website Deadspin.
+In Fall 2026, he ran for the California State Assembly in District 72 as a Democrat.

 Early life

 Kluwe played three years of varsity football for coach John Barnes at Los Alamitos High School in Los Alamitos, California, and was selected to play in both the California-Texas Shrine game (where he kicked a 57-yard game-winning field goal with no time left) and the CaliFlorida Bowl.
 He was named a USA Today first-team All-American as a punter.
 He kicked an Orange County and CIF Playoff record 60-yard field goal vs. Loyola to force overtime in an eventual 30–23 victory.

 Averaging 46.6 yards as a punter, he had 10 punts of at least 60 yards and placed six kicks inside the 10-yard line.
 As a placekicker, he made 16 of 22 field goal attempts and 39 of 41 PATs.
 Prior to his senior year, he won the punting competition at the National Kicking Invitational with a 63-yard punt that had 4.98 seconds of hang time.
 Kluwe also played one year of baseball as a pitcher.